tracim/tracim/docs/administration/installation/tracim_with_docker.md

 ## Build images

-To build image
+To build an image

 ```bash
 cd tools_docker/Debian_Uwsgi
 docker build -t algoo/tracim:<version_name> .
 ```

-To build encryption-enabled (gocryptfs based) image (experimental):
+To build an encryption-enabled (gocryptfs based) image (experimental):

 ```bash
 cd tools_docker/Debian_New_Uwsgi
 docker build -t algoo/tracim:<version_name> .
 ```

-### With custom branch or tag
+### With a custom branch or tag

 ⚠ **It is not possible to build an image with both ARG `TAG` and ARG `BRANCH` at same time.**

-You can build with specific branch
+You can build with a specific branch

 ```bash
 cd tools_docker/Debian_Uwsgi